ChatGPT 10 min read

 Turnitin shipped explicit paraphrase detection in mid-2024 — covered in their press release — and the 2026 update extended it to detect AI text that has been modified by bypass tools.
 The mechanism is straightforward: the classifier scores each sentence as one of three categories (human, AI, AI-paraphrased) and a separate detector flags the spinner pattern.
 So a ChatGPT essay run through QuillBot now produces two flags rather than one.

 This catches a lot of students by surprise.
 The advice "just run it through QuillBot" was widely shared on Reddit and TikTok in 2023 and it stopped working in 2024.
-Independent testing in 2026 puts QuillBot's bypass rate around 40–50% on Turnitin's neural classifier, and the paraphrase indicator now adds a separate "may be AI-paraphrased" tag that instructors specifically look for.
-The fix is not stacking more paraphrasers — it is rewriting the structure rather than the words.
+A paraphraser rewords the surface while the underlying statistical skeleton survives — and now the paraphrase indicator adds a separate "may be AI-paraphrased" tag that instructors specifically look for.
+The answer is not stacking more paraphrasers; it is rewriting the structure rather than the words.
+We compare the two approaches in detail in Refrazr vs QuillBot.

 The February 2026 update — what changed